-- You no longer love your logo, name, and design, or believe your current brand aesthetic no longer speaks to your organization’s values and products.
+- You no longer love your logo, name, or design, or you believe your current brand aesthetic no longer speaks to your organization’s values and products.

-- You are thinking of expanding your business scope to enter a new market, and your existing name is too limiting.
+- You’re thinking of expanding your business scope to enter a new market, and your existing name is too limiting.

 - You realized your brand is not doing a good enough job differentiating you in the marketplace.